GigaHierz/OffsetHelper/docs/OffsetHelper.md

 Retiring carbon tokens requires multiple steps and interactions with Toucan Protocol's main contracts:

-1. Obtain a Toucan pool token such as BCT or NCT (by performing a token swap).
+1. Obtain a Toucan pool token e.g., NCT or BCT (by performing a token swap on a DEX).
 2. Redeem the pool token for a TCO2 token.
 3. Retire the TCO2 token.

 These steps are combined in each of the following "auto offset" methods implemented in `OffsetHelper` to allow a retirement within one transaction:

-- `autoOffsetPoolToken()` if the user already owns a Toucan pool token such as BCT or NCT,
+- `autoOffsetPoolToken()` if the user already owns a Toucan pool token e.g., NCT or BCT,
-- `autoOffsetExactOutETH()` if the user would like to perform a retirement using MATIC, specifying the exact amount of TCO2s to retire,
+- `autoOffsetExactOutETH()` if the user would like to perform a retirement using native tokens e.g., MATIC, specifying the exact amount of TCO2s to retire,
-- `autoOffsetExactInETH()` if the user would like to perform a retirement using MATIC, swapping all sent MATIC into TCO2s,
+- `autoOffsetExactInETH()` if the user would like to perform a retirement using native tokens, swapping all sent native tokens into TCO2s,
-- `autoOffsetExactOutToken()` if the user would like to perform a retirement using an ERC20 token (USDC, WETH or WMATIC), specifying the exact amount of TCO2s to retire,
+- `autoOffsetExactOutToken()` if the user would like to perform a retirement using an ERC20 token (cUSD, USDC, WETH or WMATIC), specifying the exact amount of TCO2s to retire,
-- `autoOffsetExactInToken()` if the user would like to perform a retirement using an ERC20 token (USDC, WETH or WMATIC), specifying the exact amount of token to swap into TCO2s.
+- `autoOffsetExactInToken()` if the user would like to perform a retirement using an ERC20 token (cUSD, USDC, WETH or WMATIC), specifying the exact amount of token to swap into TCO2s.

 In these methods, "auto" refers to the fact that these methods use `autoRedeem()` in order to automatically choose a TCO2 token corresponding to the oldest tokenized carbon project in the specfified token pool.
-There are no fees incurred by the user when using `autoRedeem()`, i.e., the user receives 1 TCO2 token for each pool token e.g., NCT redeemed.
+There are no fees incurred by the user when using `autoRedeem()`, i.e., the user receives 1 TCO2 token for each pool token (BCT/NCT) redeemed.

-There are two `view` helper functions `calculateNeededETHAmount()` and `calculateNeededTokenAmount()` that should be called before using `autoOffsetExactOutETH()` and `autoOffsetExactOutToken()`, to determine how much MATIC, respectively how much of the ERC20 token must be sent to the `OffsetHelper` contract in order to retire the specified amount of carbon.
+There are two `view` helper functions `calculateNeededETHAmount()` and `calculateNeededTokenAmount()` that should be called before using `autoOffsetExactOutETH()` and `autoOffsetExactOutToken()`, to determine how much native tokens e.g., MATIC, respectively how much of the ERC20 token must be sent to the `OffsetHelper` contract in order to retire the specified amount of carbon.

 The two `view` helper functions `calculateExpectedPoolTokenForETH()` and